a-castellano/go-services/memorydatabase/Readme.md

 ## Available Functions

-The following functions are avaible for iteracting with MemoryDatabase
+The following functions are avaible for interacting with MemoryDatabase

 ### Initiate
 ```go